eraldoforgoli/NFAtoDFAConverter/README.md

 ```

 ## Application inputs
-Application gets the inputs from *nfa.file* file, which holds all data about NFA automata.
+Application gets the inputs from  <abbr title="file inside the project">*nfa.file*</abbr> file, which holds all data about NFA automata.
-example nfa.file inputs:
+Example nfa.file inputs:
 ```
 4
 start 0